5 Things you need to know before adding a home extension

 We understand that space is at a premium in most London homes.
 Traversing from one end of your home to the next can sometimes turn into a journey through a labyrinth.
 Careful consideration should be given to planning the layout of your home extension.

 Try not to slice rooms in half to gain access to rooms of a similar size.
 It is common to place a corridor of 1m width through a large room to gain access to a smaller room.
 However, it is not a good design to sacrifice a small room to provide access to another at the expense of, for example, rendering that room unusable, or turning it into a storage cupboard.

 Using an existing room to access an extension rarely works unless it is sufficiently large to remain usable after space has been consumed to provide secondary access.

 If you have an existing cellar, you can convert this into a usable space without using up the volume allocated to you under permitted development rights.
 Extending your home into your basement is still considered a valuable home extension.
 You might have to consider some structural waterproofing, otherwise known as basement tanking to ensure the space is dry and usable.

 You can install much need utility rooms underground, kitchens or bathrooms.
 Just bare in mind that these types of extension can be slightly more costly than conventional above ground home extensions, but they are worthwhile just the same.

 If you feel that selling your property is more advantageous than improving your home then please refer to our article on 5 More things you need to Know before you carry out a Home Extension.
-Alternatively our article on How To exchange your property quickly.
+Alternatively our article on House Extension Planning.